c0decrow/netmon-telegram-bot/README.md

 [![](https://images.microbadger.com/badges/version/circa10a/device-monitor-dashboard.svg)](https://microbadger.com/images/circa10a/device-monitor-dashboard "Get your own version badge on microbadger.com")

 Python script for network devices monitoring dashboard integrated with Telegram bot notifications.
 A lightweight monitoring and reporting solution using Telgram API functionality.
 The script does two things at the same time:
-* Dynamically generates a monitoring dashboard web page which is periodically refreshed with current status of the devices in the list
+* Dynamically generates a monitoring dashboard web page which is periodically refreshed with current status of the devices in the list.
-* Uses your own Telegram bot for notifications when a device changes its status (going from online to offline and vice versa)
+* Uses your own Telegram bot for notifications when a device changes its status (going from online to offline and vice versa).

 This can be used for for servers, networking equipment, cameras, IOT devices, anything that has an IP address and is pingable.
 Supports: